 When an email is rejected by a subscriber's email server, it's called a bounce.

-- Recipient email server has completely blocked delivery.
+- The recipient's email server has completely blocked delivery

-Soft bounces typically indicate a temporary delivery issue to an address and are handled differently than hard bounces by MailChimp.
+Soft bounces typically indicate a temporary delivery issue to an address and are handled differently than hard bounces.
 When an email address soft bounces, it will immediately display as a soft bounce in the email campaign report.

 If an email address continues to soft bounce in additional email campaigns, the address will eventually be considered a hard bounce and cleaned from your list.
 We'll allow seven soft bounces for an email address with no subscriber activity and up to 15 soft bounces for subscribers with previous subscriber activity before converting a soft bounce into a hard bounce.

-- Recipient email server is down or offline.
+- The recipient's email server is down or offline

 High Bounce Rates